 This case study considers public-to-public service provision with a cost-recovery mechanism, in the form of cooperation between two or more public-sector bodies.
-In particular, it relates to situations where one public-sector entity, e.g. a university, a public-funded research infrastructure or a research institution, procures digital services from another public-sector body, for its own benefit or for the benefit of its users (staff, faculty, associates, researchers etc.).
+In particular, it relates to situations where one public-sector entity, e.g., a university, a public-funded research infrastructure or a research institution, procures digital services from another public-sector body, for its own benefit or for the benefit of its users (staff, faculty, associates, researchers etc.).

 This particular case study is inspired by a simulated negotiation organised by the EOSC-hub project where a representative from the ELIXIR research infrastructure discussed needs and collaboration opportunities with four publicly funded national e-infrastructures: INFN (Italy), SURF (Netherlands), CESNET (Czech Republic) and CSC (Finland).
+The case study is described more in details in the report "EOSC-hub Briefing Paper - Provision of Cross Border Services" jointly developed by EOSC-hub T2.3 and WP12 [R54].

 The ELIXIR community curates and makes available large-scale public datasets that are useful for research (in the order of Petabytes).
 Small research groups are interested in accessing and analysing those data in combination with private data from their activities.
-The typical analysis may range three to six months, and could potentially use thousands of CPUs with very high I/O requirements on the data.
+The typical analysis may range three to six months and could potentially use thousands of CPUs with very high I/O requirements on the data.
 Fast networking, high-end computing facilities with shared file systems and secure data management are essential.
 E-infrastructures have the mission to serve research with high-end digital services.

-At the time of writing the simulation is still in progress , however, one of the options being discussed is a cost recovery mechanism whereby the ELIXIR research infrastructure reimburses the costs of one or more of the publicly funded national e-infrastructures in return for the provision of digital services.
+At the time of writing the simulation is still in progress.
+However, one of the options being discussed is a cost recovery mechanism whereby the ELIXIR research infrastructure reimburses the costs of one or more of the publicly funded national e-infrastructures in return for the provision of digital services.
 This situation can be a typical example where public-to-public cooperation could be considered between two or more research facilities to make the services available that are required in the EOSC.
 This method of cooperation may provide access to such products, resources and services without the need to engage regulated procurement procedures (which otherwise may be the case), and thereby facilitate resource sharing.